sairis-ai/help-center/docs/admin/Courses/105-testing-&-refining-prompts.md

 > 4. Maintains a professional tone.
 > 5. Ends with a follow-up timeline."
 > ```
-> After testing, David '92s refined prompt **consistently produces clearer and more professional responses.**
+> After testing, David's refined prompt **consistently produces clearer and more professional responses.**

 ### **Example 2: Blueprint Evolution**